yyxxryrx/image_to_console/image-to-console-core/README.md

     let mut processor = ImageProcessor::new(img, option);
     let result = processor.process();
+    // Exception handling (this is only shown, not handled, please refer to the actual use of the need) let result = result.expect("Process image failed");
     // result.lines contains the formatted terminal output
     // you also can use display method to print println!("{}", result.display());